-Subsequent to initial recognition, intangible assets with finite useful lives are recorded at cost, less any amortisation and impairment losses and are reviewed annually for impairment losses.
+Subsequent to initial recognition, intangible assets with finite useful lives are recorded at cost, less any amortisation and impairment losses.
 Assets with indefinite useful lives are not amortised but are tested, at least annually, for impairment and are carried at cost less accumulated impairment losses.